 Ground Signage.
 One (1) double-faced or single-faced externally-illuminated monument sign shall be permitted on the Village Parcel (“Ground Signage”).
-Ground Signage shall not exceed forty-eight (48) square feet in area per sign face (not including the structure on which the sign face is mounted) and five (5) feet in height.
+Ground Signage shall not exceed thirty-two (32) square feet in area per sign face (not including the structure on which the sign face is mounted) and five (5) feet in height.
 Ground Signage shall be located at the Village Parcel entrance as shown on the Site Plan.
 Multiple uses and/or tenants may be identified on the Ground Signage.

 Wall Signage.
 Wall, projecting, marquee or awning signs shall be permitted (“Wall Signage”).
 Wall Signage shall be clearly integrated with the architecture of the building and shall be consistent in design and materials with the architecture of the building.
-Reverse channel lit Wall Signage shall be permitted.
-The permitted size of the Wall Signage shall be ten percent (10%) of the occupancy frontage or respective side of building abutting a public right-of-way.
-Neon signs and internal illumination or back-lit signs are prohibited.
+Two (2) Wall Signs not exceeding thirty-two (32) square feet in area shall be permitted at each building.

 Directional Signage.
 Signs located on the interior of the Property indicating direction to pedestrian walkways and garages shall be permitted (“Directional Signage”).
-Directional Signage shall not exceed eight (8) square feet in area per sign face.
+Directional Signage shall not exceed four (4) square feet in area and four (4) feet in height per sign.
 The design of such Directional Signage shall be reflective of the overall character of the PUD.

 Temporary Signage.
 Signs indicating temporary activity on the Property shall be permitted (“Temporary Signage”).
-Temporary Signage shall be limited to forty-eight (48) square feet in area per sign face, and only one sign per individual activity shall be permitted on the Village Parcel.
+Temporary Signage shall be limited to twenty-four (24) square feet in area per sign face, and only one sign per individual activity shall be permitted on the Village Parcel.
 Temporary activity is limited to real estate sales and/or leasing and construction.